ARenanse/Neural-Turing-Machine/README.md

 + Training with Cross Entropy Loss Function proved to be difficult as loss seem to be stuck somewhere between 0.4 - 0.55
 + *Using Huber Loss Function seem to generate much better results, as loss seem to decrease linearly from 1.2 to 0.6 on max sequence length in about 10,000 epochs, after 1 injection of randomized initial states while preserving the weights.

+5. Wed, Feb 6:-
++ More careful analysis brought some more subtle bugs, which were holding back the generalisation of the model, removing those increases generalization much better with Cross Entropy Loss now.